 It’s worth thinking about the implications of being part of a group.
 Cycling can be a very solitary pastime but it is also a wonderful social activity.
 You will find that the interactions you have with the group will add a great deal to your enjoyment.
 A bit of give and take, mutual support both on and off the bike spread the happiness bugs and builds connections.

 Science has rapidly advanced our understanding of training, however, you can train “scientifically” for your tour and still get it wrong.
 We need to be discerning and do the sort of training that is appropriate for our event, and that is quite possibly very different from how you might train at present.
-Over the past few years, Jo Palazetti from Turbo Studio has been at hand to provide this scientific approach with her bespoke programs for our riders.
 Employing a ‘coach’ with a clear understanding of how to use wattage as a guide can be invaluable.
+Angus Burrell from FTP Training can help with personalised coaching.

 Each tour requires the ability to ride consecutively for up to 6 days before a rest.
 If you choose the Hannibal tour you will also need the ability to ride tall mountains.
 If Napoleon is for you, then being comfortable on longer rides with the possibility of headwinds is what you train for.
 And if your preference is for a 2 cup tour on the lower difficulty spectrum you will still be looking to saddle up for multiple days in a row.